New Benchmarks from our Tagmatic Named Entity Recognition (NER) SaaS Product

 The fact that our model can cope with a far greater number of classes than most other providers, and still see such impressive results, is a strong differentiator.

-Another advantage of our Data Language AI Services that we offer is that they work out of the box at scale for your production platforms.
+Another advantage of Tagmatic's capabilities is that they work out of the box at scale for your production platforms.

 Our Inline Entity Extraction SaaS comes with all these benefits immediately: